Are you craving crispy, juicy chicken skin?

 The techniques are similar to achieving crispy skin on smoked turkey and pork belly.

 These techniques are discussed below but they include using a salt-based rub and ensuring your meat is dried before cooking.

 The Baking Powder Method

-Mix baking powder with some seasoning for crispy chicken.
+Mix one part baking powder with three to four parts salt for crispy chicken.